 Option #3: Monk fruit

 Monk fruit is a relatively new sugar substitute.
 Also called luo han guo, monk fruit was generally dried and used in herbal teas, soups and broths in Asian medicine.
 It was cultivated by monks in Northern Thailand and Southern China, hence its more popular name.

 Although the fruit in whole form contains fructose and sucrose, monk fruit’s intense sweetness is provided by non-caloric compounds called mogrosides, which can replace sugar.
 In 1995, Proctor & Gamble patented a method of solvent extraction of the mogrosides from monk fruit.

 - It has a better taste profile than stevia.
-In fact, it is often mixed with stevia to reduce cost and blunt stevia’s aftertaste.
+In fact, it is often mixed with stevia to blunt stevia’s aftertaste.

-- It is also mixed with erythritol to reduce expense and improve use in cooking.
+- It is also mixed with erythritol to improve use in cooking.

 - It doesn’t cause digestive upset.

 - It is often mixed with other “fillers” like inulin, prebiotic fibres and other undeclared ingredients.

-- Be careful of labels that say “propriety blend,” as the product may contain very little monk fruit extract.
+- Be careful of labels that say “proprietary blend,” as the product may contain very little monk fruit extract.

 Products: Granulated blends with erythritol or stevia, pure liquid drops, or liquid drops with stevia; also used in replacement products like monkfruit-sweetened artificial maple syrup and chocolate syrup.